ishantkul86/mlops_pipeline_g25ait2041_assignment/README.md

-# Book Good Read Genre Classification using DistilBERT
+## Book Good Read Genre Classification using DistilBERT

-This project fine-tunes **DistilBERT (`distilbert-base-cased`)** for multi-class book good read genre classification using the Goodreads dataset.
+This project fine-tunes **DistilBERT (`distilbert-base-cased`)** for good read genre classification of book using the Goodreads dataset.

 The model is trained using the Hugging Face Transformers library on Kaggle GPU infrastructure.

 ---

 ## Why DistilBERT?

 For this assignment, **DistilBERT** was selected because it provides a strong balance between performance and computational efficiency.
-DistilBERT is a compressed version of BERT developed by Hugging Face that preserves most of BERT’s language understanding capabilities while being significantly lighter and faster.

 ---